By Scott Moore, Director of Presales, Semarchy

-The lack of effective data governance within a company guarantees one thing: the existence of poor data.
+The lack of effective data governance within a company guarantees one thing: poor data.
 This poor data manifests itself in inconsistent definitions, duplicates, missing fields, and other classic data faux pas.
-These are clear issues that should be solved – but what will specifically drive ROI for company that solves them?
+These are clear issues that should be solved – but what will specifically drive ROI for a company that solves them?

-Here are the 3 main benefits that highlight why data governance is important:
+Here are the three main benefits that highlight why data governance is important:

 1. Data Governance Saves Money

-Simply, data governance increases efficiency.
-Duplicate accounts lead to duplicate efforts, or at the very least it leads to time wasted tracking down duplicate accounts in your marketing, sales, finance, or analytical efforts.
+Data governance increases efficiency.
+Duplicate accounts lead to duplicate efforts, or at the very least, it leads to time wasted tracking down duplicate accounts in your marketing, sales, finance, or analytical efforts.
 Data governance reduces errors in your database, giving your business a solid database to work from and saving precious time that would otherwise be used to correct your existing data.
 Time saved is money saved.

-Additionally, data governance forces a business to clearly define their core data, and the rules governing that core data.
+Additionally, data governance forces a business to clearly define its core data and the rules governing that core data.
 The inception of a data governance project is a golden opportunity to get everyone on the same page about core data definitions.
 The enforcement of this ensures greater operational efficiency over time.

 2. Bad Data Governance is Risky

-Lack of effective data governance is a security concern for 2 reasons: outside security risks associated with dirty, unstructured data, and regulatory compliance issues.
+Lack of effective data governance is a security concern for two reasons: outside security risks associated with dirty, unstructured data and regulatory compliance issues.

 Bad data and badly structured data pose a security risk for the simple reason that if you have dirty, unstructured data clogging your database, how can you quickly tell when something goes wrong and how can you efficiently monitor what data is at risk?
 Good data governance tools and practices make it easier to monitor what is happening across your database and will make it easier to see what areas may be at risk.